pglass/craftmind/README.md

     $ cd craftmind
     $ pip install -r requirements.txt
     $ make start

+**NOTE**: Craftmind assumes your Minecraft server data directory is `/home/Minecraft`.
+Changing this directory currently requires editing the code.

 This starts a multiprocess HTTP server (gunicorn) suitable for a small number of concurrent users.
 You may open your browser and go to